tjcim/ptscripts/README.md

     192.168.3.0/24
     192.168.4.154

 The script will create a file named `_ips.txt` within the `{pentest_folder}/ept/ips/` folder..
 This text file will have each ip listed individually.
-The reason is that some commands are able to parse cidr and dashed ips and some are not, In addition some commands expect a single IP.
-So we create a file with the lowest common denominator in mind.
+The reason we use individual IPs is because some commands are able to parse cidr and dashed ips and some are not.
+In addition, some commands expect a single IP.
+So, we create a file with the lowest common denominator in mind.

 # Running the scripts